joegrist/xero/README.md

 ## Compatibility

-- Built and tested on Xcode Beta for iOS 17.
+- Built and tested on Xcode for iOS 17.
 Should work on at least 16, but not tested, due to lack of gear at present.
 - Tested on iPhone 14 simulator only for now.

 ## Solution Features